We’ve listed everything you’ll need to navigate market, including a few quick tips. Now that you've become a buyer, here are your next steps.

 Until an order has actually been placed, you're free to change your mind about the order.
 Once the order is placed, it is considered a contract between the store and the vendor, and you have committed to receiving the merchandise.

-Showrooms recommend that you write the orders and leave them before you leave town.
-Otherwise, mail it in upon your return.
+Showrooms recommend that you write the orders and leave them before you leave market.

 A ship date refers to the date the merchandise leaves the manufacturer's warehouse.
 It does not include the time it takes to arrive at your store.